 What is the difference between the blue and gray badge?

-Who gets the blue verification check and who gets the grey one?
+Who got the blue verification check and who got the grey one?

 The blue checkmark is for large brands, media companies, or public figures (like the main @CVS page or @Drake).